jamesbowman/py-bteve/docs/index.rst

       This value is part of the graphics context and is saved and restored by :meth:`SaveContext` and :meth:`RestoreContext`.

-  .. method:: ColorA(alpha)

-      Set the current color alpha

-      :param int alpha: alpha for the current color.
-Range 0-255.
-The initial value is 255

-      This value is part of the graphics context and is saved and restored by :meth:`SaveContext` and :meth:`RestoreContext`.

   .. method:: ColorMask(r, g, b, a)

       Enable and disable writing of frame buffer color components